 - have had certain types of surgery on your stomach

-Your doctor will need to identify the cause of your hypoglycemia to determine the right long-term therapy for you.
+A doctor needs to identify the cause of your hypoglycemia to determine the right treatment for you.

 Glucose will help boost your blood sugar levels in the short term.
 One way to get additional glucose is to consume 15 grams of carbohydrates.

-Drinking fruit juice is an easy way to get extra glucose into your bloodstream.
+Drinking fruit juice can help get extra glucose into your bloodstream.
 These sources of glucose often briefly correct hypoglycemia, but then another drop in blood sugar often follows.

-Eating foods that are high in complex carbohydrates, such as pasta and whole grains, will sustain blood sugar levels after a period of hypoglycemia.
+Eating foods high in complex carbohydrates, such as pasta and whole grains, can sustain blood sugar levels after a period of hypoglycemia.

 Symptoms of hypoglycemia can become so severe that they interfere with daily routines and activities.
-If you have severe hypoglycemia, you might need to carry glucose tablets or injectable glucose (glucagon).
+If you have severe hypoglycemia, you might need to carry glucose tablets or injectable glucagon.

 Hypoglycemia can occur in a fasting state, meaning you’ve gone for an extended period without eating.
-Your doctor may ask you to take a fasting test.
-This test can last as long as 72 hours.
-During the test, you’ll have your blood drawn at different times to measure your blood glucose level.
+A doctor may request a fasting test that requires someone to fast for 8 hours prior.

 Another test is a mixed-meal tolerance test.
 This test is for people who experience hypoglycemia after eating.

-The results are usually available within a day or two.
-If your blood sugar level is lower than 55 mg/dl, you may have hypoglycemia.
+The results are usually available within a day or 2.
+If your blood sugar level is lower than

-It’s important to manage your hypoglycemia because it can cause long-term health problems.
+Unmanaged hypoglycemia can cause long-term health problems.
 Your body needs glucose to function.
-Without the right level of glucose, your body will struggle to perform its normal functions.
-As a result, you may have difficulty thinking clearly and performing even simple tasks.
+Without the right level of glucose, your body will have difficulty performing its normal functions.
+As a result, you may have difficulty thinking clearly and performing daily tasks.

 Serious side effects

-If left untreated, hypoglycemia can have several serious side effects.
-Severe complications of hypoglycemia include:
+If left untreated, hypoglycemia can have several serious side effects that may include:

 - confusion